jlevy/og-equity-compensation/README.md

   Or, if your value to the company is high enough, you might [negotiate](https://www.businessinsider.com/everything-you-need-to-know-about-cliff-vesting-2011-5) to get some of your stock “[vested up](https://www.foley.com/en/insights/publications/2014/06/when-should-vesting-of-equity-grants-accelerate)” early.
-Your manager may well agree that is is fair for someone who has added a lot of value to the company to own stock even if they leave earlier than expected, especially for something like a family emergency.
+Your manager may well agree that it is fair for someone who has added a lot of value to the company to own stock even if they leave earlier than expected, especially for something like a family emergency.
   These kinds of vesting accelerations are entirely discretionary, however, unless you